-Figure 11.9 Monopole of the spin-flip brightness temperature (so-called the "global 21-cm signal") in several models of early structure formation.
-Left: Major variations around our fiducial model (solid curve with several turning points), as indicated.
+Figure 11.9 Left: Major variations around our fiducial model (solid curve with several turning points), as indicated.
 Each curve either eliminates a physical process (like heating or ionization) or maximizes it.
-Right: Suites of models in which we vary the Lyman- $\alpha$ (lower panel) and X-ray heating (upper panel) efficiencies by a factor of $10^4$ .
+Right: Suites of models in which we vary the Lyman- α (lower panel) and X-ray heating (upper panel) efficiencies by a factor of 104.
 Figure credit: J. R. Pritchard & A. Loeb, Phys.
-Rev. D82, 023006 (2010).
+Rev.D82, 023006 (2010).